qixucen/atom/README.md

 url = "https://api.openai.com/v1"  # Replace with your API endpoint
 api_key = [
     "your-api-key-here",  # Replace with your actual API key
-    # You can add multiple API keys as backups
+    # You can add multiple API keys to improve concurrency performance.
 ]
 ```